j127/Microscope/README.md

 Microscope
 ==========

-Going through the _Discover Meteor_ book.
+Going through the _Discover Meteor_ book at Mongo HQ.